bodrick/awesome/README.md

 *   [rremote/rremote](https://github.com/rremote/rremote) - A software remote control for your Roku device or TV
 *   [MoonStorm/FastCrud](https://github.com/MoonStorm/FastCrud) - fast .NET ORM for strongly typed people
 *   [ant-design-blazor/ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - 🌈A rich set of enterprise-class UI components based on Ant Design and Blazor.
-*   [tryAGI/CSharpToJsonSchema](https://github.com/tryAGI/CSharpToJsonSchema) - Helpers and Source generator to define OpenAI/Ollama/Anthropic/Gemini/LangChain tools natively through C# interfaces and without Reflection
+*   [tryAGI/CSharpToJsonSchema](https://github.com/tryAGI/CSharpToJsonSchema) - Source generator to convert C# interfaces to JSON Schema for AI tool calling
 *   [Simnico99/MicaWPF](https://github.com/Simnico99/MicaWPF) - This is a library to make Mica available in WPF.
 *   [StephenClearyExamples/DotNetTelemetry](https://github.com/StephenClearyExamples/DotNetTelemetry) - How to use telemetry in .NET
 *   [microsoft/vs-solutionpersistence](https://github.com/microsoft/vs-solutionpersistence) - Shared serializers and models for Visual Studio solution files.
 Handles traditional .sln file and new .slnx file.